Reduction of bielliptic surfaces: Bielliptic surfaces and good reduction

+It is well-known that a bielliptic surface over an algebraically closed field is written as a quotient of certain abelian surfaces (cf.\ \cite[Subsection 10.24]{Badescu2001}).
+We shall generalize this fact to fields that are not necessarily algebraically closed.

-\begin{lemmasub} Let $k$ be a field of characteristic away from $2$ and $3$, and $X$ be a bielliptic surface over $k$ with a section $x \in X(k)$.
-Let $A'$ be the Albanese variety of $X$, $B$ be the fiber $\alb^{-1}(\alb(x))$ (then $A', B$ are elliptic curves over $k$ with sections coming from $x$).
-Here, $\alb$ is the Albanese morphism.
+\begin{lemmasub} Let $k$ be a field of characteristic different from $2$ and $3$, and $X$ a bielliptic surface over $k$ with a rational point $x \in X(k)$.
+Let $A' = \Alb (X)$ be the Albanese torsor of $X$, and $B$ the fiber $\alb^{-1}(\alb(x))$.
+By Proposition \ref{prop:fibration}, we regard $A'$ and $B$ as elliptic curves with rational points coming from $x$.
 Then there exists an elliptic curve $A$ over $k$ which is isogenous to $A'$ and a finite \'{e}tale subgroup scheme $G \hookrightarrow A$ with a group scheme monomorphism $G \rightarrow \Aut_{B/k}$, such that there exists an isomorphism